glynnbird/birdreader/README.md

 Every so often, BirdReader fetches all the feeds using the [feedparser](https://npmjs.org/package/feedparser).
 Any articles newer than the feed's previous newest article is saved to the articles database.

+### Adding new feeds

+New feeds can be added by filling in a web form with the url of the page that has an RSS link tag.
+We use the [extractor](https://npmjs.org/package/extractor) library to pull back the page, find the title, meta description and link tags and add the data to our feeds database.

 ## What does it look like?

 The site is built with [Bootstrap](http://twitter.github.com/bootstrap/) so that it provides a decent interface on desktop and mobile browsers